Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Limits of lozenges and canonical bands

 .1in

 {\bf {Bands for basic blocks intersecting a common unstable leaf}}

 In this case the band will split into subbands if $j > 0$.

 Suppose first that there are only lozenges in the basic block $\C$, that is $C_i$ is a lozenge for any $0 \leq i \leq 2j$.
-For each lozenge $C_i$ construct the canonical band associated to it.
-The union is the canonical band $B$ associated with the block.
-Each corner of a lozenge $C_i$ is an orbit which is tangent to the canonical band constructed.
-The canonical band $B$ can be decomposed into finitely many subbands, and outside of the boundaries of these subbands, the subbands are transverse to the flow lines in the respective leaves of $\wls$.
+For each lozenge $C_i$ construct the band associated to it.
+Recall that the band was uniquely determined by the corners.
+The union is the band $B$ associated with the block.
+Each corner of a lozenge $C_i$ is an orbit which is tangent to the band constructed.
+The band $B$ can be decomposed into finitely many subbands, and outside of the boundaries of these subbands, the subbands are transverse to the flow lines in the respective leaves of $\wls$.
 For each individual lozenge, the band satisfies the continuity and closed properties of Lemma \ref{band2}, and so does the union.